 Active class participation: Regularly participating in class Zoom sessions, and completing the asynchronous course work, constitute active participation.
-Class sessions are your primary venue for practicing and speaking Modern Standard Arabic, and speaking is one of the skills that this course develops.
+Class sessions are your primary venue for active discussion of the classical texts we will be reading.
 As such, regular participation is key to success in this course.
 Participation includes joining the Zoom session, following instructions, speaking up during discussions and activities in breakout rooms, and volunteering to ask and answer questions.
 Not abiding by the Zoom etiquette and guidelines listed above will result in a deduction to the participation grade.

-Homework: Weekly homework assignments will be due each week by Friday at midnight, submitted either through the Smart Sparrow website or to the D2L homework Dropbox for that week.
+Homework: Assigned homework is always due by Friday at midnight, submitted to the D2L homework dropbox for that week.
 Homework is graded for completion, timeliness, and demonstrating understanding of the material.
 Homework will be listed on the weekly schedule available on D2L.